Beside the Mountain

 Flax seeds, cocoa powder, in a blender container.

-Chocolate crust: In food processor or a high power blender place the oats, flax seeds, cocoa powder, sea salt.
+Chocolate crust: In a food processor or a high-power blender, place the oats, flax seeds, cocoa powder, and sea salt.
 Pulse until the flax seeds are ground up, 30 seconds to 1 minute on high.

 Add the gooey dates and pulse until a thick dough forms.
 Knead with hands if needed.